ARMmbed/time_series_database_doc/amazon.md

     * CIDR: Your IP address/32, e.g. 203.0.113.1/32
         * Note that this only adds your one IP address to the access list.
 If your IP address changes, you need to update this CIDR to match your new IP address.
 Alternatively, if you know your IP address block, you can enter that here.
 1. Click `Create`

+### Add this security group to the security groups used by your RDS instance

+1. Open your RDS instance in the AWS console.
+1. Click `Actions` -> `Modify`
+1. Ctrl+click (or cmd+click on Mac) the default security group, and the newly created security group
+1. Check `Apply Immediately`
+1. Confirm

 ## Create the events table